RedTorus/SketchtoImage/README.md

 `simpleAE.py`: Our implementation for variational auto encoders and deterministic auto encoders.

-`sketch_condition_unet.py`: Our augmentation of [minimal_diffusion](https://github.com/VSehwag/minimal-diffusion) to support sketch and class conditioning.
+`sketch_condition_unet.py`: Our augmentation of the unet class from unet.py taken from [minimal_diffusion](https://github.com/VSehwag/minimal-diffusion) to support sketch and class conditioning.

 `datal.py`: Our dataloader class.
 Used on the sketchy dataset with the capability to provide class labeling.